 If you love Middle Eastern food, you’ll be in street food heaven.
 A vibrant, lively mood, the smell of charcoal, the sizzle of BBQ’s, and the most amazing smell of spices that Middle Eastern food is so well known for wafts through the street.
 Totally worth driving 50 km / 30 miles for this aaaalll the way from the Northern Beaches!

-These Moroccan Lamb Meatballs are made with……. err, I just said it.
-Lamb. 😂 However, they would be terrific made with beef, or even chicken or turkey.
+These Moroccan Lamb Meatballs would also be terrific made with beef, chicken or turkey.
 Probably with pork too.

 But lamb is Middle Eastern through and through.
 So I do urge you to try this with lamb if you can!